stellar/scp-proofs/README.md

 This repository contains proofs of SCP's safety property (isolate protocol.safety in SCP-safety.ivy) and of SCP's liveness properties.
-The liveness proof consists of the auxiliary safety invariants proved in SCP-safety.ivy (isolates `protocol.safety_2` and `protocol.safety_3`), and lemmas proved in `SCP-liveness-1.ivy`, `SCP-liveness-prepare-1.ivy`, , `SCP-liveness-prepare-2.ivy`, and `SCP-liveness-3.ivy`.
+The liveness proof consists of the supporting safety invariants proved in `SCP-safety.ivy` (isolates `protocol.safety_2` and `protocol.safety_3`) and `SCP-safety-2.ivy`, and lemmas proved in `SCP-liveness-cascade.ivy`, `SCP-liveness-prepare.ivy`, and `SCP-liveness-3.ivy`.

-* In `SCP-liveness-1.ivy` we prove that if a ballot is long enough and all nodes in the quorums of intact nodes are timely, then all intact nodes agree on what is confirmed prepared by the end of the ballot.
+* In `SCP-liveness-cascade.ivy` we prove that, in an arbitrary given ballot, if all intact nodes vote to prepare the same value `v` and the ballot lasts long enough, then all intact nodes confirm `v` as committed.
-* In `SCP-liveness-prepare-1.ivy` and `SCP-liveness-prepare-2.ivy`, we prove
+* In `SCP-liveness-prepare.ivy`, we prove
-  that if all intact nodes agree on what is confirmed prepared before a ballot b, then they all propose the same value and this value cannot be contradicted in previous ballots.
-We prove this in two small steps.
+  that if all intact nodes agree on what is confirmed prepared before a ballot `b`, and their nomination output is the same, then they all vote to propose the same value in `b`.
-* In `SCP-liveness-3.ivy` we prove that if intact nodes all prepare the same value in a long-enough ballot, and if this value is not contradicted in previous ballots, then all intact nodes confirm the value as committed by the end of the ballot.
+* In `SCP-liveness-3.ivy` we prove that if intact nodes all prepare the same value in a long-enough ballot, then all intact nodes confirm the value as committed by the end of the ballot.

-Together, those three lemmas show that SCP is guaranteed to produce a decision if given two long-enough consecutive ballots in which all quorums of intact nodes are timely.
+As we discuss below, together, those three lemmas show that SCP is guaranteed to produce a decision if given two long-enough consecutive ballots in which all quorums of intact nodes are timely.

 # Isabelle/HOL proofs